DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

-Although pruning substantially reduces the search space, the schedule generator can still produce thousands of valid tiling drafts.
-Profiling all drafts on PIM system can be prohibitively expensive.
-To efficiently identify the optimal draft, \SysName employs a \textbf{coupled learning-based performance predictor} that estimates end-to-end execution time.
-The coupled predictor serves two purposes: (i) co-estimating data rearrangement and compute costs to find the optimal tiling draft, and (ii) providing fast and accurate predictions across multiple PIM backends.
-While analytical models can achieve sufficient accuracy with device-specific formulas and parameters, they are difficult to maintain as PIM architectures evolve.
-Instead, learning-based models (already effectively adopted by widely-used ML compilers~\cite{Chen2018TVM, zheng2020ansor,chen2018learning}) can be easily retrained or fine-tuned for new hardware with minimal adaptation, and provide both high speed and accuracy.
-We use an XGBoost model~\cite{chen2016xgboost} to predict end-to-end kernel time, leveraging XGBoost's proven efficiency in compiler cost modeling~\cite{Chen2018TVM, zheng2020ansor, chen2018learning}.
+Although pruning substantially reduces \CamOne{the number candidate drafts}, the schedule generator can still produce thousands of valid tiling drafts.
+Profiling all drafts on \CamOne{the target} PIM system can be prohibitively expensive.
+To efficiently identify the \CamOne{best} draft, \SysName employs a \textbf{coupled learning-based \revC{performance} predictor} that estimates end-to-end execution time.
+The coupled predictor serves two purposes: (i) co-estimating data rearrangement and compute costs to find the \CamOne{best} tiling draft, and (ii) providing fast and accurate predictions across multiple PIM backends. \revE{We choose a learning-based model (already effectively adopted by widely-used ML compilers~\cite{Chen2018TVM, zheng2020ansor,chen2018learning}) that can be easily trained (retrained or fine-tuned) for a new PIM backend, and provide both \CamOne{low latency} and high prediction accuracy.
+We use an XGBoost model~\cite{chen2016xgboost} to predict end-to-end kernel time, because XGBoost has been proven highly effective for compiler cost modeling in prior works~\cite{Chen2018TVM, zheng2020ansor, chen2018learning, shao2022tensor, ganesan2020case, ahn2020chameleon, mishra2022compoff}.

+While analytical models can achieve sufficient accuracy with PIM device-specific formulas and parameters, they are difficult to generalize across multiple PIM backends with competitive accuracy and maintain as PIM architectures evolve.
+Moreover, unlike neural predictors (e.g., \CamOne{these} used in ~\cite{zheng2020ansor}), XGBoost is lightweight in memory and compute requirements.}

 The coupled predictor supports both static and dynamic tensor sizes.
-For static sizes, the most common case, where model and input dimensions are fixed during inference, \SysName trains the predictor offline (similarly to prior ML compilers~\cite{Chen2018TVM, zheng2020ansor, chen2018learning}) and configures the best-performing draft during model initialization.
-For dynamic inputs, which occur in language models, \SysName finds and selects optimal drafts at inference time.
+For static sizes, where model and input dimensions are fixed during inference, \SysName trains the predictor offline and configures the best-performing schedule during model initialization (similarly to prior ML compilers~\cite{Chen2018TVM, zheng2020ansor, chen2018learning}).
+For dynamic inputs, which occur in LLMs, \SysName finds and selects the best-performing schedules at inference time.